botesjuan/FireWall-Nmap-Scans/README.md

 # FireWall-Nmap-Scans
 Sample of NMAP scans targeted at Firewalls, their configurations and systems behind the Firewalls.
+These can be usefull in a external penetration test to validate firewall configuration or detect open services behind firewalls from public facing attacks.

 ## ACK Scan